 Monitoring different marketing channels and their effectiveness can be challenging.
 With UTM parameters you can track the channels that readers use to access your content.
 You can also find out which are the most cost-effective marketing channels with these parameters.
 The channels you monitor can be, for example, different social media channels and newsletter deliveries that all use unique URL addresses that include the UTM parameters.

 Five different kinds of parameters that help you gather data about your site traffic can be added to a URL address.
 When someone clicks a URL address with UTM tags, the parameters in it and their data is transferred to your Google Analytics account.
 You can follow the visitor traffic from different channels on the Acquisition tab in Analytics.
+UTM parameters also work with other common analytics tools, such as Matomo.

 UTM parameters in LianaMailer